threefoldtech/info_grid/src/technology/zos/benefits/zero_install.md

 The mechanism to allow this to work in a safe and efficient manner is a ThreeFold innovation called our container virtual filesystem.

-This is explained in more detail [in our SDK manual](flist).
+This is explained in more details in [this documentation](../../../flist/flist.md).

-!!!def alias:zero_install

-!!!include:zos_toc